adam-dej/avr-toolchain-patches/README.md

 This patch is intended for avr-libc version 1.8.1

+## avrdude-config

+Not exactly an AVR Toolchain patch, but this config file adds support for these MCUs to the avrdude (AVR Downloader/UploaDEr) tool which is often used for flashing the firmware.

+Append it to your `~/.avrduderc`.

 ## Building

 Download appropriate versions of avr-gcc (4.9.2) and avr-libc (1.8.1), patch them and then just follow instructions in the packages.